apecloud/kubeblocks.io/blog/community-monthly-report-for-february-2024.md

 ## Bug Fixes

-- Fixes the issue of exposing SVC with an empty componentName (#6712).
+- Fixed the issue of exposing SVC with an empty componentName (#6712).
 - Adjusted the OceanBase switchover feature to accommodate Oracle tenant mode (#6710).
 - Resolved backup and restore failures when using the host network (#6715).
 - Fixed the issue of parameter reconfiguration failures(#6664 #6665).